Veselun3007/ModelPlaneInfo.ConsoleEditor/README.md

 The `Command` delegate represents an operation to be executed.
 The `CommandInfo` struct acts as a container for a command and its name.
 This pattern allows you to encapsulate requests or operations as objects, which can be used to parameterize methods.
 This makes it possible to delay execution of the request, queue it for later execution, and support undoable operations.
 In this case, the `Command` delegate represents the operation that needs to be executed, while the `CommandInfo` struct provides a way to associate a name with a command.
 This allows you to create a collection of `CommandInfo` objects, which can be used to represent a list of commands that can be executed.
-Overall, the Command pattern provides a way to decouple the requester of an action from the object that performs the action, and allows for greater flexibility and extensibility in an application.
+Overall, the Command pattern provides a way to decouple the requester of an action from the object that performs the action, and gives flexibility and extensibility in an application.

 <img src="https://user-images.githubusercontent.com/70714177/219956981-11bd0961-b9a9-41e4-aee6-1093f1becaa8.png" width="50%"></img>